fdazen/fda-documentation/IBE_general.md

 - Background Image Options: Decide whether to display the background image only on the first page of IBE or throughout the whole booking process (default is first page only).

-- Promo Code Field: If for some reason you would like to disable all promo codes, you can choose to hide the option here.
+- Promo Code Field: If for some reason you would like to disable all promo codes, you can choose to hide the field here.
 Otherwise IBE will display the promo code field if there are any valid promo codes.

 - Google Analytics ID: Use this to add in your Google Analytics ID to enable Google Analytics tracking on IBE.

 - Button Color: Choose the color for buttons as well as the calendar in IBE.
-Customers usually match or find a complemetary color to their logo color.
+Customers usually match or find a complementary color to their logo color.

 **Payment Collection Rules**
 For Payment Collection Rules to work, make sure that you already have a [payment gateway setup](http://docs.frontdeskanywhere.net/build/accounting.html#payment-processing) for IBE.
 Also make sure that your confirmation type is set to 'Credit Card'.